Ragavan7071/ece-cit/README.md

 step 6:For using api(telegram) function read the readme.txt file in prelims folder and also refer the tutorial video in it.
 # Team details
 The team details.docx contains the details and work of each team members

+#Inovation
+The (final_poetry genrator with audio.ipyb)is similar to the final round model,but has an advantage,it no only a sonnet which gives text output it also narrate the poem with audio .